Social Icons

 Directed by Kevin Smith

-It has always been a thrill to see the duo of Jay and Silent Bob in the films that Kevin Smith does and have their presence administered in small doses.
-When the idea of having them helm their own full length film was tossed and Kevin Smith went ahead to deliver such a film I didn’t know what to expect.
+It’s always been a thrill to see the duo of Jay and Silent Bob in Kevin Smith’s films, especially when their presence is used in small doses.
+When the idea of giving them their own full-length movie came up, and Kevin Smith actually made it happen, I didn’t know what to expect.

-I was worried that there could be something like too much Jay.
-Hey, Silent Bob’s presence can be overlooked because of the main idea of his persona, mostly silent through out his appearances.
+I was worried there might be too much Jay.
+After all, Silent Bob’s presence is easier to overlook because, well, he’s mostly silent throughout his appearances.

-In the end the movie was not half bad.
-I enjoyed seeing the fools (as their characters are made to be) being loose to the world without a chain on their neck to contain their foolishness.
-The movie can come out as harsh with the way Jay just goes about cursing and being so not in tune with how to behave.
-But the presence of a significant other who made him at some point consider not using some words was cool.
-Then the movie has an almost endless array of actors pulling off cameo appearances here and there, or playing a character themselves.
+In the end, the movie wasn’t half bad.
+I enjoyed watching these fools (as their characters are meant to be) let loose in the world without any restraints on their ridiculousness.
+The movie can come off as harsh with the way Jay curses and behaves so out of tune with societal norms.
+But the introduction of a significant other, who makes him consider toning down his language at times, was a nice touch.
+Plus, the movie features an almost endless array of actors making cameo appearances or playing exaggerated versions of themselves.

-The movie is fun, as the movie does not take itself serious in any way.
-If you decide to throw punches at the idea of a stupid plot, it can be said that, “this was the whole point of the movie.”
+The movie is fun because it doesn’t take itself seriously at all.
+If you want to criticize the idea of a stupid plot, well, that’s kind of the whole point of the movie.

-The movie starts with us seeing how the duo met and we see how Jay got his foul mouth.
-The duo were doing what they do best hanging out and selling weed, when their day was interrupted, with a news of a movie being made.
+The movie starts by showing how the duo met and how Jay developed his foul mouth.
+The two are doing what they do best—hanging out and selling weed—when their day is interrupted by news of a movie being made.

-It so happens that Miramax bought the right to a movie and they were informed that the movie to be made was that of Bluntman and Chronic.
-Bluntman and Chronic are a pair of characters created after them and in their likeness, the movie was being made and they were being left out of the financial benefit.
-They decided to go see the man behind the comic to ask for their financial cut.
-He informed them that he too was not getting any money from the movie as he had sold off his right to the characters to his partner.
-He led them to the internet where they saw a whole list of people dissing the characters Bluntman and Chronic.
-The duo took this personal even though they were told not to and decided to go to Hollywood and stop the movie production.
+It turns out Miramax bought the rights to a film based on Bluntman and Chronic, a pair of comic book characters created in Jay and Silent Bob’s likeness.
+The duo is upset because they’re being left out of the financial benefits.
+They decide to confront the comic’s creator to demand their cut.
+He tells them he’s not getting any money either, as he sold the rights to his partner.
+He directs them to the internet, where they find a long list of people trashing Bluntman and Chronic.
+The duo takes this personally (even though they’re told not to) and decides to head to Hollywood to stop the movie’s production.

-Their journey led them to a state wild chase for being terrorist.
-They got involved in a diamond heist (unknowingly) and just getting lost in Hollywood.
+Their journey leads to a wild cross-country chase, with them being mistaken for terrorists.
+They unknowingly get involved in a diamond heist and end up completely lost in Hollywood.

-Well Kevin Smith is planning a return of this two characters and I cannot imagine what they would be up to next.
+Well, Kevin Smith is planning a return for these two characters, and I can’t imagine what they’ll get up to next.

 Disclaimer